webim/webim-client-sdk-ios/README.md

 > Previous _Objective-C_ version (version numbers 2.x.x) can be reached from **version2** branch.

 > If you're already using previous version and don't plan to jump on the new one you don't have to update your **Podfile**, depencies on version numbers 2.7.0 and lower will work properly.
 But for all renewals of the previous version usage, you have to switch your depency on the **version2** branch.

+### Current version changes

+* Account name setting improved: now if you will type account name as a server name with an additional "/" at the end it will not cause an error.
+* `RemoteNotificationError` enum deleted from `Webim` class as unused.
+* `FatalErrorType` enum transferred into **WebimError.swift** file.
+* `SendFileError` enum transferred into **MessageStream.swift** file.
+* `SessionBuilderError` enum transferred into **Webim.swift** file.
+* HeaderDoc fixes and extensions.
+* Public API files readability improvements.
+* Different bug fixes and stability improvements.

+Example app:
+* Message date and time representation added.
+* File preview added: now it is accessible by clicking on the file name.
+* Send file error handler added.
+* Different appearance improvements.

 ## Example